hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > See how I'm imitated line by line;
 >
-> They're so alike, 'tis only in the name
+> They're so alike, it is only in the name
 >
 > They're different: in fact, they seem the same.
 >